tessG/Torsdagsopgaver4-Scanner-and-File/README.md

   <p>use a for-each loop for printing the options</p>
 </details>

 + Let the <code>showMenu</code> method return the user's choice.
-But only of the choice is valid (i.e within the range of the options ArrayList).
+But only if the choice is valid (i.e within the range of the options ArrayList).

 + Additionally the method should print a message to the user if the choice is invalid (ie. greater than the number of options).